0YJ/Prophecy2024/README.md

 - Human abilities will be greatly improved with the blessing of AI.

 - Human ambition can lead to extinction, which is "the end".
-Unless before that day comes, all human beings can communicate with each other though meta network.
+Unless we can communicate our mind with each other though meta network before that.